ncl-icb-analytics/snowflake-ontoserver-api/README.md

 OAUTH_CLIENT_SECRET = 'your-client-secret-here'
 ```

+2. If using a different database name, update all references to `EXTERNAL_ACCESS` in the SQL files.

-2. Execute the setup script as ACCOUNTADMIN:
+3. Execute the setup script as ACCOUNTADMIN:

 ```sql
 -- Run the entire setup.sql file